bnd5k/GoogleCalendarScraperExample/README.md

 * Use `http://localhost:4567/oauth2callback` as the redirect URL
 * Use `http://localhost:4567` as the JavaScript origin
 * Download your new credentials, which should consist of a client_id and secret.

+## Configuration

-* This project uses the dotenv gem, so to set environment variables, so you'll add the credentials to the .env file (along with email).
+This project uses the dotenv gem, so to set environment variables, so you'll add the credentials to the .env file (along with email).
 Creat a .env file that looks like this

 ```